Bring creative experiences to 25 community members who can’t come to us. Donate today!

 Effective January 1: Masks are Optional in VisArts’ Classrooms and Studios

 Storm Bria-Rose Bookhard is a writer and curator based in Los Angeles.
 Her practice centers how artists of color and other marginalized practitioners are inscribed within art history and visual culture.
 She has conducted research for the Getty Research Institute’s (GRI) Expanding the Study of Performance in Women Artists’ Archives initiative and in the Los Angeles County Museum of Art’s Marjorie and Leonard Vernon Collection.
-Her curatorial projects have traversed immersive performance art, diasporic legacies of craft, and time based media.
+Her curatorial projects have traversed immersive performance art, diasporic legacies of craft, and time-based media.

 Storm has held positions across the arts sector including roles at the Getty Research Institute, the Los Angeles County Museum of Art, David Zwirner, and Regen Projects.
+She is an alumna of the Yale Norfolk School of Art, the LACMA Mellon Summer Academy, and was awarded the Farber Fund for Student Excellence by the University of Southern California.
 Her research has been supported by the Mellon Foundation and her writing has been published by the Archives of Women Artists, Research, and Exhibitions (AWARE), the Boston Art Review, and Harvard University Press.

 VisArts’ Emerging Curator Program pairs an emerging curator with an experienced mentoring curator to produce new exhibitions and related programming.